 You can contact us for assistance with any aspect of this publication scheme:

-We will be able to advise you about how to ask for information that the Standards Commission does not publish or how to complain if you are dissatisfied with any aspect of this publication scheme.
+We will advise you about how to ask for information that the we do not publish or how to complain if you are dissatisfied with any aspect of this publication scheme.

-The Standards Commission will publish information which we hold within the following classes.
+We will publish information within the following classes.
 Once information is published under a class we will continue to make it available for the current and previous two financial years.
 Where information is updated or superseded, only the current version will be available on the website.
 If you would like to see previous versions you should send a request to email@example.com

 The classes are:-

-A pdf version of the Classes of Information contained within the Publication Scheme is available here
+A pdf version of our Publication Scheme is available here.